In this all-new guide you’ll learn about:

 The Canon T7 enters the fray with its classic all black, very light plastic body, and the signature Rebel look from its predecessors.

-The Canon t7 surely earned the name “Rebel” by becoming an affordable, portable device with great value.
+The Canon t7 surely earned the name “Rebel” by becoming a portable device with great value.
 The value becomes significant as a first purchase, rather than an upgrade from the Canon t6.

 When compared, the Canon t7 reigns superior over its predecessor.
 But when compared to other manufacturers it does lack in some areas.